Oleg-N-Cher/OfrontPlus/Readme.txt

   10. Support UTF-8 encoded sources (with or without BOM) with EOL as 0DX (Oberon System), 0AX (UNIX/Linux) and 0DX+0AX (Windows).

-  11. "Proper FOR" support in Oberon-3 (concept and implementation by Oleg Komlev).
+  11. "Proper FOR" support (concept and implementation by Oleg Komlev).

   12. Constant arrays support in Oberon-3.